SEB-Core/u1_lesson_VSCode/README.md

 ```
    - installs Prettier *globally* on our machines so we always have it
    - places a Prettier file in our root directory
-   - this inserts certain settings into the file we just created that tell Prettier how to format our code
+   - this inserts certain settings into the file we just created that tells Prettier how to format our code
   4. Open the Command Palette with <kbd>Shft</kbd> + <kbd>Cmd</kbd> + <kbd>P</kbd> and search "settings".
-Open the first one that pops up.
-It should say: "**Preferences: Open User Settings (JSON)**".
+We are looking for: "**Preferences: Open User Settings (JSON)**".
 These are just default settings for Prettier to be able to operate like we need it to.
 Paste the following *inside the last closing bracket*:
   ```json
     "[html]": {
       "editor.defaultFormatter": "esbenp.prettier-vscode"